 Just be sure to use a spatula that can take the heat such as the Rubbermaid High Heat Scraper.
 It’s even available in several sizes, so you can clean any mess, whether it’s large or small.
-Here are some more cleaning myths you need to stop believing—and what to do instead.

 You clean the surface with a wire brush

 Baked-on dirt can be tough to remove, but Karpynets emphasizes that using a wire brush can create an even bigger problem in the long run.
 “We’ve seen spark electrodes ruined by excessive cleaning using abrasive products like wire brushes,” he explains.
 “Those are delicate parts, and they need gentle cleaning.”